scrouzet/classifyEEG/README.md

 If you use it, please cite one of these.

-### What does multivariate analysis means?
-These kind of tools can usually also be refered to as pattern recognition, MVPA (MultiVariate Pattern Analysis) or decoding.
-More generally, multivariate analyses can usually be divided in two types (definitions from the scikit-learn website):
-- classification: samples belong to two or more classes and we want to learn from already labeled data how to predict the class of unlabeled data.
-An example of classification problem would be the handwritten digit recognition example, in which the aim is to assign each input vector to one of a finite number of discrete categories.
-Another way to think of classification is as a discrete (as opposed to continuous) form of supervised learning where one has a limited number of categories and for each of the n samples provided, one is to try to label them with the correct category or class.
-- regression: if the desired output consists of one or more continuous variables, then the task is called regression.
-An example of a regression problem would be the prediction of the length of a salmon as a function of its age and weight.

 ### Dependencies:
 - [LIBLINEAR](http://www.csie.ntu.edu.tw/~cjlin/liblinear/): compiled and added to the MATLAB path
 - [EEGLAB](http://sccn.ucsd.edu/eeglab/): in the MATLAB path, but only used for plotting functions